Technology Recommendations for Remote Work and Telecommuting

 Mixed Modality Events in the Student Union Building (SUB)

 Eleven of our meeting rooms now also have wall mounted LCD monitors with a Logitech webcam.
 This gives customers the opportunity to host a meeting and have individual participates via Zoom or Teams.
-The monitor is 75inches with various adaptors available depending on the device.
-We require the use of SUB laptops for these rooms with the exception to UNM departments who may use their own laptops.
+The monitor is 75 inches with various adaptors available depending on the device.
+We require the use of SUB laptops for these rooms with an exception for UNM departments who may use their own laptops.
 Please note: Our staff will be unable to assist with departmental or personal equipment.

-Any department interested in coming over and viewing the equipment prior to organizing an event is welcome to schedule something with Dennis Armijo the Operations Manager and the AV team.
-All scheduling and pricing inquiries can be sent to the SUB's Events and Conferences office at 277-5498.
+Any department interested in coming over and viewing the equipment prior to organizing an event is welcome to schedule something with the AV team.
+All scheduling and pricing inquiries can be sent to the SUB's Events and Conferences office at 505-277-5498.

 5. Signatures, Workflows, and Approvals